 Kanafeh Is A Cheese Pastry Delight

 Kanafeh is the richest and creamiest; it is a sweet and cheesy delicacy.
 Just when it seems it could not be better, it is topped with a crunchy topping and soaked in sweet syrup.
 It is totally seductive!
 It is delicious!
-There is no other desert that seduces the Middle East like Kanafeh.
+There is no other dessert that seduces the Middle East like Kanafeh.
 You will find it in Lebanon, Syria, Jordan, Israel, Palestinian Authority, Turkey, Greece, and Egypt.
 So many countries can’t be wrong.
 Kanafeh is the best dairy desert in the Middle East.

 - Prep Time: 20 mins